RTEMS/rtems-docs/c-user/key_concepts.rst

 The development of responsive real-time applications requires an understanding of how RTEMS maintains and supports time-related operations.
-The basic unit of time in RTEMS is known as a tick.
-The frequency of clock ticks is completely application dependent and determines the granularity and accuracy of all interval and calendar time operations.
+The basic unit of time in RTEMS is known as a `clock tick` or simply `tick`.
+The tick interval is defined by the application configuration option :ref:`CONFIGURE_MICROSECONDS_PER_TICK <CONFIGURE_MICROSECONDS_PER_TICK>`.
+The tick interval defines the basic resolution of all interval and calendar time operations.
+Obviously, the directives which use intervals or wall time cannot operate without some external mechanism which provides a periodic clock tick.
+This clock tick is provided by the clock driver.
+The tick precision and stability depends on the clock driver and interrupt latency.
+Most clock drivers provide a timecounter to measure the time with a higher resolution than the tick.

 .. index:: rtems_interval